Hamish Macbeth: Television

 The Hamish Macbeth books were adapted into the BBC Scotland television series Hamish Macbeth.
 Running for three series between 1995 and 1997, the titular police officer was played by Robert Carlyle.
 The first and second series comprised six episodes and the third had an additional two-part series finale to make eight episodes.
 The series bore little relation to the content of Beaton's novels.
-Macbeth and Lochdubh were retained, in name at least, but little else survived.
+Macbeth and Lochdubh were retained, in name at least, but little else survived -- notably, none of the supporting characters were carried over.

 The author was not happy with the TV series.
 "It wasn't like the books, I wrote about a six-foot laid-back highlander and I got a 5ft 8" Glaswegian with a chip on his shoulder," Beaton says.
 "It was an unfortunate experience."

-The TV adaptations took several liberties with the plots, combining elements from several novels into each episode, changing the details enough to make them work together.
+The TV adaptations took several liberties with the plots -- when they used the plots from the books at all.
+Some episodes combined elements from several novels into each episode, changing the details enough to make them work together.
+In general, the TV series had a very different focus and flavour from the book series, featuring a somewhat darker tone and hints of magical realism.

 While Beaton was not happy with the changes, the TV series developed a loyal fan base, and many viewers have since come to know the Hamish Macbeth that Beaton originally created.
 Her earlier novels are being reprinted and re-released to fill the gaps between new volumes.

 Beaton has often been left out of plans for her own creations.
 "They wanted to do a making of Hamish Macbeth without even mentioning me at all," Beaton joked.
 "However, it does lead to ideas to killing people."

 In 2016, another Beaton creation, Agatha Raisin, also became a TV series.